The Fairness-Accuracy Pareto Front

-For each of the three data settings -- UCI (gender), UCI (race), recidivism -- the data is repeatedly split into training and testing sets 100 times, with the split reported in Table \ref{table:datasets}.
-Then, for each of the 100 training sets, we apply Algorithm 1 to find Pareto front candidates with $R_n$ corresponding to the binary cross-entropy loss, $U_n$ given by either \eqref{penultimate_layer} or \eqref{all_layers}, and $\Lambda$ containing 15 $\lambda$ values in the interval $[0,1]$, approximately evenly-spaced on the log scale.
+For each of the three datasets -- UCI (gender), UCI (race), recidivism -- the data is split into 100 training-testing sets, with the split reported in Table \ref{table:datasets}.
+Then, for each of the 100 training sets, we apply Algorithm 1 to find Pareto front candidates with $R_n$ corresponding to the binary cross-entropy loss, $U_n$ given by either \eqref{penultimate_layer} or \eqref{all_layers}, and $\Lambda$ containing fifteen different $\lambda$ values in the interval $[0,1]$, approximately evenly-spaced on the log scale.
 Exact values used for $\Lambda$ can be consulted in the accompanying code.

-To calculate $U_n$ in either \eqref{penultimate_layer} or \eqref{all_layers}, propensity scores must first be estimated.
-We used the same neural network architecture in all three data settings to estimate the propensity scores $P(\rva=1 \mid \rvx)$.
+\paragraph{Propensity score network} To calculate $U_n$ in either \eqref{penultimate_layer} or \eqref{all_layers}, propensity scores must first be estimated.
+We used the same neural network architecture in all three datasets to estimate the propensity scores $P(\rva=1 \mid \rvx)$.
 The network has three fully-connected layers, with 32 hidden units each, interspersed with a dropout layer with dropout probability $0.2$.
 The ReLU activation function is used in all intermediate layers while the sigmoid function is used in the output layer.

-Since the propensity network is performing binary classification of $\rva$ based on input $\rvx$, we used the binary cross-entropy loss.
-The ADAM optimisation algorithm \citep{Kingma2014} was used to train the propensity network.
+Since the propensity score network is performing binary classification of $\rva$ based on input $\rvx$, we used the binary cross-entropy loss.
+The Adam optimisation algorithm \citep{Kingma2014} was used to train the propensity network.
 The learning rate is set to $0.001$.
 Training took place over 100 epochs.
 Mini-batch size is reported in Table \ref{table:datasets} and was chosen to be around $5\%$ of the training set size.
-After the propensity network is trained, we calibrate the probability prediction according to the methodology proposed in \citet{Guo2017}.
-We used their GitHub code with no modification.
+After the propensity network is trained, we calibrate the probability prediction according to the methodology proposed in \citet{Guo2017} where we used their GitHub code with no modification.